ckk-pls/Irish-Whiskey-Tours/README.md

 * [**Git, GitPod and GitHub**](https://github.com/): Used for version control and hosting page.
 * [**Google Map API**](https://developers.google.com/maps): Used for map section.
 * [**Email JS**](https://www.emailjs.com/): Used for email section.

+# Testing
+## Functionality Testing
+* **Header**: All page links bring you to the correct section when clicked.
+On mobile devices the navbar collapses.
+All page links work when navbar is collapsed.

+* **Footer**: The footer contains four social media links.
+Each one links to an external page in a new tab.
+This was also tested on mobile.

+* **Buttons**: The buttons bring you to the map when clicked and also to the website tour when clicked.
+This was tested on desktop and mobile devices.
+Error messages also appear when the "sign up" form is not completed correctly.

+## Testing User Stories
+ **Website user**
+* On the landing page a gym user sees the name of the webpage and some information on Irish Whiskey.
+* The user can then easily scroll down and see extra information.
+* They see the certain distillery tours.
+* They can read about the each specific tour.
+* Then they can click to book the tour or see other amenities in the area.
+* They can click on each of the logos to get the amenities in the area.
+* They can see the locations on the map.
+* They can use the contact form to contact the Irish Whiskey Tours with any query.

+**Returning Website User**
+* A returning website user can use the nav bar to link to information they might want to see.
+* A returning website user can click on the map, see different amenities and in various locations.